 Do you want to build your search presence on an international stage?
 Then you need to be able to set up the SEO attributes on your website.
 By doing this, you give Google the best chance of choosing your site no matter what country you sell your wares.

-To help you do that, we came up with a guide to show you how to set up your international SEO for maximized results.
+To help you do that, Shout SEO Agency has come up with a guide to show you how to set up your international SEO for maximised results.

 Understanding International SEO Terms